Continuing Education for Addiction Counselors

 The Importance of Approvals in Addiction Counseling Continuing Education

-Various organizations tackle the problem of ensuring that your CE meets quality standards by pre-approving specific groups as accepted providers.
+Various organizations address the challenge of ensuring your CE meets quality standards by pre-approving specific groups as accepted providers.

-Fortunately, there is typically a wide range of these pre-approved providers.
+Fortunately, there’s typically a wide range of these pre-approved providers.
 In many cases, even if you get CE from another source, you can go through a process to have it recognized.

-Accredited colleges and universities are often accepted as an approved continuing education provider by state certification and licensing boards.
+Accredited colleges and universities are often recognized as approved continuing education providers by state certification and licensing boards.

 It’s also very common for state licensing bodies to accept CE providers on the NAADAC list.
-For IC&RC, which doesn’t directly approve any sort of CE provider, state-affiliated boards may establish their own list of approvals.
+For IC&RC, which doesn’t directly approve any CE providers, state-affiliated boards may establish their own lists of approved providers.

 Some state boards, like the Arkansas Substance Abuse Certification Board (ASACB), accept any formal substance abuse training approved by any IC&RC member board or national accreditation body.

-In some cases, the process is actually more specific—boards may not give a blanket approval to a provider, but only to certain courses they offer.
-More rarely, some boards may specifically exclude certain courses or providers that don’t meet their criteria.
+In some cases, the process is actually more specific.
+Boards may not give a blanket approval to a provider, but only to specific courses they offer.
+More rarely, some boards may specifically exclude specific courses or providers that don’t meet their criteria.

 National CE Providers Make it Easy to Find Approved Addiction Counselor Continuing Education